janwilmake/blog/2018/solo-dev-startup.md

 date: 2018-03-09
 modified_at: 2018-03-13
 tags: [solo-entrepreneur, react-native, apollo, graphql, expo, startup, programming, open-source]
+description: An analysis of seven technological and cultural trends making solo app development increasingly viable, from React Native and Apollo GraphQL to open-source libraries and Moore's law.
 ---

 # The rise of the Solo Dev Startup — 7 Reasons why writing useful apps on your own becomes moore easy